USS Boise (CL-47)

 USS Boise (CL-47) was a light cruiser of the Brooklyn class in the United States Navy.
 The cruiser was named for Boise, the capital city of the state of Idaho.
 Commissioned in 1938, she saw extensive service during World War II, taking part in fighting in the Mediterranean and Pacific theaters.
 Following the war the ship was decommissioned in 1946 and lay idle until sold to Argentina in 1951.
-Renamed Nueve de Julio, the ship remained in service with the Argentinian Navy until 1978, after which she was taken to Brownsville, Texas and scrapped in 1983.
+Renamed ARA Nueve de Julio, the ship remained in service with the Argentinian Navy until 1978, after which she was taken to Brownsville, Texas and scrapped in 1983.

 Construction and career

 Commissioning and Interwar period

 Boise was launched on 3 December 1936 by Newport News Shipbuilding and Dry Dock Company, Newport News, Virginia, sponsored by Miss Salome Clark, the daughter of Governor Clark of Idaho.
 The ship commissioned on 12 August 1938 with Captain Benjamin Vaughan McCandlish in command.

 In February 1939, following a shakedown cruise to Monrovia, Liberia and Cape Town, Union of South Africa, Boise joined Cruiser Division 9 (CruDiv 9), Battle Force, at San Pedro, California.
 Until November 1941, she operated alternately off the west coast and in Hawaiian waters.
 She then escorted a convoy to Manila, Philippine Islands, arriving on 4 December.